g33k5p34k/MangrovePitta/README.md

    - 5_Phylogenetics: Scripts for running IQ-TREE and BPP to reconstruct the phlylogenetic history of the Mangrove and Blue-winged Pitta complex
    - 8_Biogeography: Scripts for reconstructing the ancestral range of the Mangrove Pitta
    - 9_fastsimcoal: Scripts for running fastsimcoal2
 3. mtDNA: This folder contains scripts used to generate the time-calibrated BEAST tree based on 13 mitochondrial genes.
+4. nichemodelling: Contains the core scripts for the palaeoecological analyses reconstructing the historical ranges of Mangrove and Blue-winged Pittas, including SLiM scripts